-For workers first eligible for benefits after 1978, average indexed monthly earnings (AIME) have replaced the AMW as the usually applicable earnings measure.
+For workers first eligible for benefits in or after 1979, average indexed monthly earnings (AIME) have replaced the AMW as the earnings measure that typically applies.
 The PIA computation based on AIME currently involves the following three steps:

 1. Indexing of earnings.
 The worker's annual taxable earnings after 1950 are updated, or indexed, to reflect the general earnings level in the indexing year-the second calendar year before the year in which the worker is first eligible; that is, first reaches age 62, becomes disabled, or dies.
 Earnings in years after the indexing year are not indexed; they are counted at their actual value.
 A worker's earnings for a given year are indexed by multiplying them by the following ratio (indexing factor): the average wage in the national economy for the indexing year, divided by the corresponding average wage figure for the year to be indexed.